Canadian Chocolate Bars We Love!

 Many Canadians have had a love/hate relationship with this mysterious chocolate bar.
 With its red, white and blue packaging, it will often remind people of the look of Bazooka Joe bubble gum or even toothpaste!

 Did you know that Cadbury Chocolate is made locally in Toronto?
-The Crunchie Bar started in late 1929 in the U.K. by J S. Fry & Sons.
-Crunchie Bar is composed of honeycomb sponge toffee, which is produced in large slabs and then covered in the delicious Cadbury chocolate that we love.
+J S. Fry & Sons started the Crunchie Bar in late 1929 in the U.K. It is made of honeycomb sponge toffee.

-Cherry Blossom Candy is one of the oldest candy in Canada.
-Originally made by the Walter M. Lowney Company, which started manufacturing it in the 1890s.
+Cherry Blossom Candy is one of the oldest candy brands in Canada.
+It was originally made by the Walter M. Lowney Company, which started manufacturing it in the 1890s.

-Now Hershey Canada keeps this old-fashioned candy tradition going.
-A nostalgic candy, it consists of a maraschino cherry and cherry syrup surrounded by chocolate, shredded coconut, and roasted peanuts.
+Now, Hershey Canada keeps this old-fashioned candy tradition going.
+This nostalgic candy consists of a maraschino cherry and cherry syrup surrounded by chocolate, shredded coconut, and roasted peanuts.

-Cherry Blossoms Chocolate come wrapped in tin foil within a nostalgic cardboard box.
-A sweet blast from the past!
+Cherry Blossoms Chocolate is wrapped in tin foil and packaged in a nostalgic cardboard box.
+It's a sweet blast from the past!

 The Mr Big Chocolate Bar is the biggest chocolate bar produced by Cadbury Canada (around 8 inches in length).
-Although very common in Canada, Mr. Big Bar is also available in Hungary, Poland, and some areas of the United States.
+Mr. Big Bar is very common in Canada.
+It is also available in Hungary, Poland, and some parts of the United States.

-It's filled with vanilla wafer coated in caramel and rice crisp and coated in delicious Cadbury chocolate.
-Mr. Big Chocolate Bar is the only Cadbury bar to have an ice cream variant made by Nestle.
+It's filled with vanilla wafers coated in caramel and rice crisp and then covered in delicious Cadbury chocolate.
+Mr. Big Chocolate Bar is the only Cadbury bar with an ice cream variant made by Nestle Canada.

-Launched in Canada since 1983 by Hershey's Canada.
+Launched in Canada in 1983 by Hershey's Canada.
 The Skor Bar is a Canadian favourite, and also a favourite by our Candy Funhouse online shoppers!

-The candy bar is a slab of decadent butter toffee, which is covered in a delicious milk chocolate coating.
-It is very similar to the Daim bar, which is a Swedish candy bar made with crunchy almonds.
+The candy bar is a slab of decadent butter toffee covered in a delicious milk chocolate coating.
+It is very similar to the Daim bar, a Swedish candy bar made with crunchy almonds.

 Of course, the Canadian version must be better, right?
 YES!!